mvysny/vaadin-on-kotlin/docs/creating_ui.md

 ```

 You can therefore simply store the reference to the newly created component in a local variable, or a (lateinit) field, or pass it to a function -
-you can do anything you want, since DSL is just a program in Kotlin after all.
+you can do anything you want, since DSL is nothing more but a program in Kotlin, albeit with a fancy syntax.

 ## DSLs Explained